hmans/rbfu/README.md

 This will remove all of rbfu's traces from your current environment, reverting to whatever Ruby version your system is providing (if at all).

+#### Setting project and user defaults

+When you don't pass a version number to `rbfu`, it will try to find an `.rbfu-version` file in the current directory (and, if that fails, in your home directory).
+This allows you to configure your code projects (or your user account) for specific versions of Ruby, without having to specify the Ruby version every time you invoke rbfu.

+Example:

+    $ echo "1.9.3-p0" > .rbfu-version
+    $ rbfu
+    Activated Ruby 1.9.3-p0 (from /Users/hmans/src/pants/.rbfu-version)

+Note that you can still override this by passing a version on the command line:

+    $ cat .rbfu-version
+    1.9.3-p0
+    $ rbfu 1.8.7-p352
+    Activated Ruby 1.8.7-p352 (from command line)

+Note that if a `$HOME/.rbfu-version` file is present, rbfu will initially activate the Ruby version mentioned therein when the environment is created (ie., from your shell startup script).

+#### Setting a user-specific default

 ### History

 Yo dawg, this stuff is so fresh, it doesn't even have a version number yet.
 Hang in there!